doersino/Tumblr-Themes/Minimax/README.md

 If you have any questions or suggestions, please don't hesitate to [send me a message over at the demo blog](http://minimaxtheme.tumblr.com/ask).

 ## Changelog
+### Version 6 (2014-09-20)
+* Fixed bug that made quotation marks not show up in the content column heading on tag pages and search result pages

 ### Version 5 (2014-09-18)
 * Fixed bug that caused the gap between post content and footer to be different for photo, audio, and video posts with empty captions than for other post types
 * Some minor bug fixes and changes